FG-Portrait: 3D Flow Guided Editable Portrait Animation¶

 Overall Architecture¶

-FG-Portrait follows a typical three-branch diffusion model portrait animation framework: (1) a Stable Diffusion U-Net as the image generator; (2) an appearance network \(A\) (isomorphic to the U-Net) that extracts appearance features from the source image and injects them into the generator's self-attention layers; (3) a ControlNet \(G\) responsible for motion control.
-The key contribution lies in the third branch — replacing conventional landmarks or driving images with the proposed 3D flow encoding \(F_{src \leftarrow tgt}\) as the motion condition.
-During training, \(I_{dri}\) and \(I_{src}\) are sampled from different frames of the same video, with the objective of reconstructing \(I_{dri}\).
+The pipeline comprises three branches: a Stable Diffusion U-Net as the generator; an Appearance Network \(A\) (isomorphic to the U-Net) to extract appearance features from the source image and inject them into the generator's self-attention; and a ControlNet \(G\) for motion control.
+The primary innovation is in the third branch—replacing traditional landmarks or driver images with the calculated 3D optical flow encoding \(F_{src \leftarrow tgt}\) as the motion condition.
+During training, \(I_{src}\) and \(I_{dri}\) are two frames from the same video, and the goal is to reconstruct \(I_{dri}\).

 Key Designs¶